afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <h2 class="h2-accent-warm">A tip for getting judgement right — start with the end-user</h2>

-Operability, simplicity, and evolvability are the guardrails — they stay abstract until you anchor them to **someone who will feel the failure**. **In practice, where should judgement start?** With whoever uses what you build: end customers, the next team, or a downstream service.
-The label does not change the work.
+Operability, simplicity, and evolvability are the guardrails — they stay abstract until you anchor them to **someone who will feel the failure**.
+Start with whoever uses what you build: end customers, the next team, or a downstream service; the label does not change the bar. **Run the same lens inward** so those three stay real in code and operations, not slide filler.

-**Judgement starts with thinking from a user’s perspective.** From there, the same lens extends all the way to the internals of the system — to protect operability, simplicity, and evolvability.

 **More feature implementation is not always right.** Before it lands, ask: **Is this feature needed for users?
 How valuable is it?
 Does it push the product forward?** Velocity is not the same as usefulness.
 Teams that measure success only by output volume still drown in maintenance, support, and rework — they just get there faster now. **A pile of small features is the final nail in the coffin for a product** — not one dramatic failure, but slow death by clutter, drift, and debt.